Difference Between Stouts and Porters

 What is a stout beer?

-The most popular stout today is Guinness Draught, which is a dry stout.
-Other popular types of stout include Russian imperial stout, milk stout, sweet stout, Irish stout, and oatmeal stout.
+The most popular stout today is Guinness Draught, which is a dry stout known for its dry finish and is considered light bodied compared to other stouts.
+Other popular types of stout include Russian imperial stout, milk stout, sweet stout, Irish stout, oatmeal stouts, American stout, foreign export stout, barrel aged stout, and pastry stout.
+Deschutes Obsidian Stout is a notable example of American stout.

 Characteristics of stout beer